purcell3a/flexpharm/README.md

         - organize it and take a small cut, (capped at x percent)
         - think private orgs funding more experimental medication or procedures

-   - manufacturing fascilities &/or distribution centers
+   - Manufacturing fascilities &/or distribution centers
         - Implement this for a direct-to-consumer model

 ### PiggyBank System Heirarchy